loopsocial/firework_ios_sdk/README.md

 }
 ```

-### Content Sources
+### Feed Content Sources

-The enum VideoFeedContentSource defines the different sources that can be used to populate the video feed.
+The enum `VideoFeedContentSource` defines the different sources that can be used to populate the video feed.
 The content source must be specified when the VideoFeedViewController is instantiated; `VideoFeedViewController(source: .discover)`.
 By default the feed will use the `.discover` content source.

 Other content sources include